Our Environment

 - Each of our European businesses also complies with the provisions of the UK's Modern Slavery Act 2015 and the duty it places on businesses to publicly disclose the steps they are taking to tackle forced labor and human trafficking.
 We regularly review and improve our practices through effective due diligence and risk assessment, raising awareness of modern slavery and collaborating to protect the most vulnerable groups of people.

-- Moy Park Modern Slavery Statement
+- Pilgrim's Europe Chicken Modern Slavery Statement

-- Pilgrim’s UK Modern Slavery Statement
+- Pilgrim’s Europe Pork Modern Slavery Statement

-- Pilgrim’s Food Masters Modern Slavery Statement
+- Pilgrim’s Europe Prepared Foods Modern Slavery Statement

 - Provides a set price, independent of market fluctuations, to improve economic efficiency and income security for all, including engaged farmers